 Button Fern (Pellaea Rotundifolia)

 Pellaea Rotundifolia is a great vining type fern for all size terrariums.
 Unlike many polypodiophyta featured on this list, Button Fern is more tolerable to dryer conditions.
-The New Zealand forest this plant is native to is still generally high in humidity… Its just the soil preferences are going to less damp than typical ferns like.
+The New Zealand forest this plant is native to is still generally high in humidity… It’s just the soil preferences that are going to less damp than typical ferns like.
 This plant can also be found growing on cliffs near coastal edges making it a great epiphyte to attach to rocky backgrounds.
-I would highly suggest this plant for beginner enthusiast looking to setup a woodland type of enclosure.
+I would highly suggest this plant for beginner enthusiast looking to set up a woodland type of enclosure.

 The caretaking needs on a Button Fern are relatively minimum.
-All that is needed is a suffecient amount of acidic water and bright lighting.
-Many hobbyist grow this fern easily indoors so that should say a lot about how well it does with artificial lighting.
-Pellaea Rotundifolia has a signature coin shaped appearence to its leaves… Many misidentify with lemon button ferns.
-But the distinctive dark stems is usually an easy way to tell this fern apart from others.
+All that is needed is a sufficient amount of acidic water and bright lighting.
+Many hobbyists will grow this fern easily indoors so that should say a lot about how well it does with artificial lighting.
+Pellaea Rotundifolia has a signature coin-shaped appearance to its leaves… Many misidentify with lemon button ferns.
+But the distinctive dark stems are usually an easy way to tell this fern apart from others.
 Check out this extensive guide about Pellaea Rotundifolia for care tips and more information about this type of plant.

 Silver Ribbon Fern (Pteris Cretica)

 The natural habitat of Silver Ribbon Fern is rocky woodlands or shaded forest.
 An interesting take away with this plant is its vertical scaping preferences.
-Pteris Cretica actually prefers steep hills and stoney walls to latch on.
-Consider this fern for a vivarium that needs to make use of empty space ontextured back drops.
+Pteris Cretica actually prefers steep hills and stone walls to latch on.
+Consider this fern for a vivarium that needs to make use of empty space on textured backdrops.
 Check out this extensive guide about Pteris Cretica for care tips and more information about this type of plant.

 Delta Maidenhair Fern (Adiantum Raddianum)

 Over time we will cover many varieties of Maidenhair Fern.
 After all, there are hundreds of individual species that make up the Adiantum as a whole.
-The Delta Maidenhair Fern variation of the species, seems like it was made for life in a terrarium.
-Everything about this fern, like its size, requirements and growth rate, literally screams vivarium!
-The habitat this fern is native to is tropical and rainy… Even though Adiantum Raddianum will require a well drained substrate..
-It is still very suitable for acidic enclosures that have a heavy use of foggers or misters.
+The Delta Maidenhair Fern variation of the species seems like it was made for life in a terrarium.
+Everything about this fern, like its size, requirements, and growth rate, literally screams vivarium!
+The habitat this fern is native to is tropical and rainy… Even though Adiantum Raddianum will require a well-drained substrate… It is still very suitable for acidic enclosures that have heavy use of foggers or misters.

 Boston Fern (Nephrolepis Exaltata)

 Boston Fern is a very forgiving plant when it comes to its care requirements.
-I have personally seen this plant loose majority of its fronds do to neglectance and come back to life when small changes were made to its well being.
-I would highly recommend this plant to beginner level hobbyist looking for a fern to experiment with.
+I have personally seen this plant lose majority of its fronds due to neglecting and come back to life when small changes were made to its well being.
+I would highly recommend this plant to beginner level hobbyists looking for a fern to experiment with.
 Check out this extensive guide about Nephrolepis Exaltata for care tips and more information about this type of plant.

 Autumn Fern (Dryopteris Erythrosora)

 Dryopteris Erythrosora is another rather exotic polypodiophyta on this list.
-The bright fall themed fronds this fern exhibits adds the ultimate touch to an enclosure.
-Suprisingly, Autumn Fern is not hard to care for.
+The bright fall-themed fronds this fern exhibits adds the ultimate touch to an enclosure.
+Surprisingly, Autumn Fern is not hard to care for.
 The woodland environment it is native to is a damp, shaded location that is comprised of moderate humidity and bright lighting.
-It will require well drained, acidic substrate as well for optimal growth.
+It will require a well-drained, acidic substrate as well for optimal growth.
 This fern will reach a height of 18 to 24 inches if left untrimmed.

 I would recommend splitting Autumn Fern into small parts and placing it in between other greener ferns closer to the background of the terrarium.
 Once established, this type of flora is sure to give an enclosure a unique and natural look.
 Check out this extensive guide about Dryopteris Erythrosora for care tips and more information about this type of plant.